 Peak 2 Peak Gondola

-Spanning four kilometres between Whistler and Blackcomb Mountains, the world record-breaking Peak 2 Peak Gondola is a breathtaking journey with 360-degree views.
-Your ticket includes rides on other chairlifts and gives access to 50 km of hiking trails.
+Spanning three kilometres between Whistler and Blackcomb Mountains, the world record-breaking Peak 2 Peak Gondola is a breathtaking journey with 360-degree views.
+Access via the Whistler Village Gondola.

 Whale Watching in Tofino

 This tour takes you through the pristine waters of Clayoquot Sound to view beautiful scenery and wildlife.
 Depending on the time of year, you could encounter gray whales, humpback whales, sea lions, sea birds and resident bald eagles.